 - Syllabus/topics covered, course materials

-- Assessment strategy: demonstration of attainment of learning outcomes
+- Assessment strategy: demonstration of attainment of learning outcomes & evidence of practical capability

 - Delivery resources, teaching capability